Net::Whois - WHOIS Scraper checks domain data and registration status

 vern.ns.cloudflare.com

-Outputting domain period data in CSV
+Outputting domain dates to CSV

 Result format: